Profilist/on-the-dot/README.md

+What started as a fun game between roomates blossomed into

-ON THE DOT:
+**ON THE DOT**:

-Here's how the game works!
+Here's how to play →

-Guess the most popular boy names in the top 100 closest to the 100th spot.
+- Guess the most popular boy names in the top 100 closest to the 100th spot.
+(4 total guesses)

-You have 4 guesses.

-After submitting a guess, you will see its position in the top 100.
+- After submitting a guess, you will see its position in the top 100.

-Try to get #100, #99, #98, and #97 for the max score!
+- Try to get #100, #99, #98, and #97 for the max score!

-Scores of 90 and above are ON THE DOT
+- Scores of 90 and above are ON THE DOT

+Categories such as top athlete, highest grossing movies, and many more to come!
+We iteratively improve our game based on user analytics and feedback!

+Please message us with any feedback!